wireservice/agate-sql/docs/index.rst

     agatesql.patch()

-Calling :meth:`patch` attaches all the methods of :meth:`TableSQL` to :class:`agate.Table <agate.table.Table>`.
-For example, to import a table named :code:`doctors` from a local postgresql database named :code:`hospitals` you will use :meth:`TableSQL.from_sql`:
+Calling :func:`.patch` attaches all the methods of :class:`.TableSQL` to :class:`agate.Table <agate.table.Table>`.
+For example, to import a table named :code:`doctors` from a local postgresql database named :code:`hospitals` you will use :meth:`.TableSQL.from_sql`:

 .. code-block:: python